 A container has 2 primary configurations to it.

 - The hardware configuration is a factor of 3 parameters – CPU, memory and disk.
-A sample configuration of Dev, Test and Production containers are shown below in Fig-2.
+A sample configuration of Dev, Test and Production containers.

 - The software stack is contained in the container.
 In this case, from Fig-1, you see that the Dev-Container has Eclipse, Java and Tomcat as a part of it.
 There is also a dedicated DB container that is used by the development team that contains MySQL as a part of the container.